-This clinical course will focus on gastrointestinal and genitourinary imaging procedures.
-Students present two (2) case studies to reinforce appropriate medical imaging clinical pathways.
-In addition to scheduled in-class activities, the students observe and participate in radiographic procedures and imaging under the direct supervision of preceptor radiologists at least twenty-four (24) clinical hours per week.
+This clinical course will focus on musculoskeletal imaging procedures.
+Students present two case studies to reinforce appropriate medical imaging clinical pathways.
+In addition to scheduled in-class activities, the students observe and participate in radiographic procedures and imaging under the direct supervision of preceptor radiologists at least twenty-four clinical hours per week.
 Students document their clinical competencies and professional accomplishments in a portfolio.